-When children have an illness that means they will be away from school long term, the school will do all it can to send material home, so that they can keep up with their school work.
+When pupils have an illness that means they will be away from school long term, the school will do all it can to send material home, so that they can keep up with their schoolwork.

 If the absence is likely to continue for an extended period, or be a repetitive absence, the school will contact the support services to see if arrangements can be made for the child to be given some home tuition outside school.
-For further details of support available please see the Supporting Children with Medical Needs Policy.

-Where over the course of an academic year, a child has repeated periods of illness, the school will write to parents to ask them to provide medical evidence for each future period of illness related absence.
-This evidence could be a Doctor's note, appointment card or copy of a prescription.
+Where over the course of an academic year, a pupil has repeated periods of illness, the school will write to parents to ask them to provide medical evidence for each future period of illness related absence.
+This evidence could be a doctor's note, appointment card or copy of a prescription.
 We may seek written permission from you for the school to make their own enquiries.